AndySomogyi/mechanica/docs/source/api_particle.rst

       :param point: (length 3 vector (,optional)) - if given, uses this point to determine the point-normal form for the clevage plane.

-   .. method:: pressure()
+   .. method:: virial()

-      Computes the :ref:`Pressure Tensor` for the particles in this cluster.
+      Computes the :ref:`Virial Tensor` for the particles in this cluster.

    .. method:: radius_of_gyration()